MicrosoftDocs/visualstudio-docs/subscriptions/open-migration.md

 ## New partners who register on the Volume Licensing Service Center (VLSC)

-This scenario applies to new partners placing new Open License orders but who register on the [VLSC](https://www.microsoft.com/Licensing/servicecenter/default.aspx) through the add-open flow prior to attempting to access the Visual Studio [Subscriptions Administration Portal](https://manage.visualstudio.com).
+This scenario applies to new partners placing new Open License orders but who register on the [VLSC](https://www.microsoft.com/Licensing/servicecenter/default.aspx) through the add-open flow prior to attempting to access the Visual Studio [Subscriptions Admin Portal](https://manage.visualstudio.com).
 Partners should follow these steps:
 1. Sign in to VLSC and navigate to the **Relationship Summary**.
 1. Select the desired Open License.
 1. Next, in the **License Details** under **Visual Studio Subscriptions** select the option to manage subscriptions through the link **click here**.